<http://www.iranpres

 > entire energy on a ývictory in the upcoming presidential election is

 > questionable.
-I say "questionable," ýbecause it is questionable why the
+I say "questionable,

 > Iranian government has chosen to impose such a cost ýon itself,